Gianlush/Workspace_Ethical_Hacking/utils/notes.md

 `stty -a`  on own machine to read rows and columns values\
 `stty rows ** columns **`  using same values seen on own machine

+## Privilege Escalation

+ - if you can modify perms of a file with sudo, you can create a symlink to passwd e grant yoursef perms to W and add a user with perms to root like "test::0:0:test:/root:/bin/bash"

+# Notes from older exploits
+bypass http blacklist filter with `dict://` `gopher://` test antivirus or signature check using EICAR Files

 ## CSS Injection
 when page header are set like font: None *